 Chair of Governors / Trust Governor

-Noreen has lived in Crawley for the majority of her life, having moved here from Huddersfield.
+Mrs Aslam has lived in Crawley for the majority of her life, having moved here from Huddersfield.
 She studied at local schools and colleges and knows the area well.
 She is a busy mum with two daughters at the school.
-Noreen graduated from university with a BA (Hons) in Business with Psychology and then went on to undertake various analyst roles; presently she is employed within the insurance industry and has 12 years’ experience as a Fraud Intelligence Analyst.
-Noreen enjoys putting her skills to use in her role as a Governor.
+Mrs Aslam graduated from university with a BA (Hons) in Business with Psychology and then went on to undertake various analyst roles; presently she is employed within the insurance industry and has 12 years’ experience as a Fraud Intelligence Analyst.
+She enjoys putting her skills to use in her role as a Governor.

 Local Authority Governor

-Toby is an engineering manager for a local flight simulation and airline pilot training company, where he has worked for around 30 years.
-He is a member of the Institution of Engineering and Technology, and a member of the Chartered Management Institute.
-Toby joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
-When (a lot) younger, Toby swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.
+Mr Bartholomew was born and raised in Crawley.
+He joined the Governing Body at Gossops Green as a Parent Governor in 2006 when his children attended the school.
+He graduated from the University of Brighton with a BEng (Hons) in Electronic and Computer Engineering, and is an engineering manager for a local flight simulation and airline pilot training company where he has worked for over 35 years.
+When (a lot) younger, he swam competitively for Crawley Swimming Club, won a number of local, regional and national competitions as a member of Crawley Town Life Saving Club, and played Water Polo for Crawley and Sussex.

 Vice Chair / Trust Governor

-Gordon moved to Sussex in 1983 for a summer job at Gatwick Airport…and never left!
+Mr Humphrey moved to Sussex in 1983 for a summer job at Gatwick Airport…and never left!
 He is now the Managing Director of a Crawley based international logistics company and is also on the Board of the International Air and Shipping Association, a global network of almost 50 companies.
-Away from work, Gordon has volunteered in a number of different community projects including working at a homeless shelter and helping set up and run a successful youth football club in Horsham.
-Gordon has witnessed the growth of the school over the past 30 years, being married to Catherine Humphrey, the School’s SENCO.
-Elected as a Governor in May 2016, Gordon hopes his business experience will help the leadership team, teaching staff and pupils in the school’s next exciting stages of development.
+Away from work, Mr Humphrey has volunteered in a number of different community projects including working at a homeless shelter and helping set up and run a successful youth football club in Horsham.
+Elected as a Governor in May 2016, Mr Humphrey hopes his business experience will help the leadership team, teaching staff and pupils in the school’s next exciting stages of development.

-Paul was born in Crawley when it was created as a new town and has seen many changes as it has grown and established itself.
-Paul was educated in Crawley before starting a career in IT Mainframe Technical Support and Project Management.
+Mr Marshman was born in Crawley when it was created as a new town and has seen many changes as it has grown and established itself.
+He was educated in Crawley before starting a career in IT Mainframe Technical Support and Project Management.
 Both his children attended Gossops Green School in the late 1980s and during this time he was a parent governor and was also actively involved in fund raising.
-He has maintained an interest in the school and his grandson now attends.
-Paul has retired from full time employment and he has taken on the role of Trust Governor where he hopes that his experience will help the school to continue to grow and flourish.
+Mr Marshman has retired from full time employment and he has taken on the role of Trust Governor, where he hopes that his experience will help the school to continue to grow and flourish.